duderstadt-lab/mars-docs/docs/OME/datarequirements.md

 ### The Coordinate Framework
 Data collection and storage is based on a 5-coordinate framework: x, y, T (time),Z (slice), and C (channel).
 This allows for the acquisition of data over time, with different channels (f.e. different colors of excitation lasers for multi-color experiments) and if desired through different slices of an object (Z).
-Each recorded x-y field is called a plane, and is specified by its T, Z and C coordinates (**plane(T,Z,C)**).
+Each recorded x-y field is called a plane, and is specified by its T, Z and C coordinates ( **plane(T,Z,C)** ).

 <img align='center' src='{{site.baseurl}}/docs/OME/img/img1.png' width='750' />

-### How to convert your data to OME format
+### How to Convert Data to the OME Format

 Coming soon.